TimeEval/TimeEval/docs/user/usage-timeeval.md

 We collected over 70 time series anomaly detection algorithms and integrated them into TimeEval (as of May 2022).
 All of our algorithm implementation make use of the {class}`~timeeval.adapters.docker.DockerAdapter` to allow you to use all features of TimeEval with them (such as resource restrictions, timeout, and fair runtime measurements).
-You can find the TimeEval algorithm implementations on Github: <https://github.com/HPI-Information-Systems/TimeEval-algorithms>.
+You can find the TimeEval algorithm implementations on GitHub: <https://github.com/HPI-Information-Systems/TimeEval-algorithms>.
 Using Docker images to bundle an algorithm for TimeEval also allows easy integration of new algorithms because there are no requirements regarding programming languages, frameworks, or tools.
 Besides the many benefits, using Docker images to bundle algorithms makes preparing them for use with TimeEval a bit more cumbursome.